About Our Office

 Professional Staff

-The Orientation, Class Year & Families Programs Professional Staff team is comprised of Charlotte McLoud-Whitaker, Kraemer Clayton, and Steven Wallace.
+The Orientation, Class Year & Families Programs Professional Staff team is comprised of Charlotte McLoud-Whitaker, Kraemer Clayton, Steven Wallace, and Dani Villardi.
 Learn more about the OCYFP Professional Staff.

 Student Coordinators